10 Tips on how to Lead in Flux

 Written by Nigel Girling, Programmes Director and Director of the National Centre for Strategic Leadership at Babington.
 Nigel is also a founder member of the Guru Group supporting the Government’s Task Force on Engagement.
 He has acted as chair of two task force working groups and writes extensively on leadership subjects.
 He promotes leadership in his roles as subject matter expert for the Chartered Management Institute and Director of the National Centre for Strategic Leadership.
 He leads post-graduate and doctoral programmes and mentors hundreds of senior leaders.

-Should you wish to hear more from Nigel, book your place today at The SHE Show South, Tuesday 2nd July 2019, DoubleTree by Hilton, MK Dons Stadium, Milton Keynes
+Presented by Nigel at The SHE Show South, Tuesday 2nd July 2019, DoubleTree by Hilton, MK Dons Stadium, Milton Keynes

 Please note, the views expressed by the original article author are theirs alone and do not necessarily represent those of Washingtondowling Associates Ltd or The SHE Show and therefore we take no responsibility for the content or accuracy of this post.